 Pupil/Teacher Ratio 15:2

-In our Kindergarten, the Orton Gillingham Approach to the development of reading readiness and emergent reader skills is augmented through the Imagine It! curriculum for early literacy and language skills.
+In our Kindergarten, the Orton Gillingham Approach to the development of reading readiness and emergent reader skills is augmented through guided reading and writer’s workshop.
 Kindergartners continue to extend their basic math concepts understanding through Everyday Mathematics and the use of multi-sensory math materials.
-Kindergartners are introduced to other countries and cultures through their participation in country visits which represents their social studies curriculum.
+Students delve into a long-term study on other countries and cultures through their participation in country visits which represents their social studies curriculum.
 They participate in Chapel, Art, Music, Science and Library.
 Each year, they present a Thanksgiving play and perform the leading roles in the preschool’s Christmas pageant.
 The year ends with their very first graduation.

 Handwriting Without Tears